Red Sea: Geology

 The Red Sea was formed by the Arabian Peninsula being split from the Horn of Africa by the movement of the Red Sea Rift.
 This split started in the Eocene and accelerated during the Oligocene.
-The sea is still widening (in 2005, following a three weeks of tectonic activity it had grown by 8 m), and it is considered that it will become an ocean in time (as proposed in the model of John Tuzo Wilson).
+The sea is still widening (in 2005, following three weeks of tectonic activity.
+It had grown by 8 m), and it is considered that it will become an ocean in time (as proposed in the model of John Tuzo Wilson).
 In 1949, a deep water survey reported anomalously hot brines in the central portion of the Red Sea.
 Later work in the 1960s confirmed the presence of hot, 60 C, saline brines and associated metalliferous muds.
 The hot solutions were emanating from an active subseafloor rift.
 Lake Asal in Djibouti is eligible as an experimental site to study the evolution of the deep hot brines of the Red Sea.
 By observing the strontium isotope composition of the Red Sea brines, it is possible to deduce how these salt waters found at the bottom of the Red Sea could have evolved in a similar way to Lake Asal, which ideally represents their compositional extreme.
 The high salinity of the waters was not hospitable to living organisms.

-Sometime during the Tertiary, the Bab el Mandeb closed and the Red Sea evaporated to an empty hot dry salt-floored sink.
+Sometime during the Tertiary, the Bab el Mandeb closed, and the Red Sea evaporated to an empty hot dry salt-floored sink.
 Effects causing this would have been: